Theobald Bourke, 3rd Viscount Mayo1

 Thomas Nugent, 4th Earl of Westmeath was born in 1669.2 He was the son of Christopher Nugent, Lord Delvin and Mary Butler.2 He married Margaret Bellew, daughter of John Bellew, 1st Baron Bellew of Duleek and Mary Bermingham, in 1684.2 He died on 30 June 1752, without surviving male issue.2

-He gained the rank of Colonel of Foot in the service of the King James II's army in Ireland.2 On 11 May 1691 he was outlawed.2 He fought in the Siege of Limerick, in command of a cavalry regiment.2 In 1697 his outlawry was reversed.2 He succeeded to the title of 4th Earl of Westmeath [I., 1621] before April 1714, during his brother's lifetime on the grounds that as a professed religion he was legally dead.2 He succeeded to the title of 9th Baron Delvin [I., 1451] in April 1714.2
+He gained the rank of Colonel of Foot in the King James II's army in Ireland.2 On 11 May 1691 he was outlawed.2 He fought in the Siege of Limerick, in command of a cavalry regiment.2 In 1697 his outlawry was reversed.2 He succeeded as the 4th Earl of Westmeath [I., 1621] before April 1714, during his brother's lifetime on the grounds that as a professed religion he was legally dead.2 He succeeded as the 9th Baron Delvin [I., 1451] in April 1714.2

 Children of Thomas Nugent, 4th Earl of Westmeath and Margaret Bellew